Pixel (973) 784-8402

 GET FREE CASE CONSULTATION

 In New Jersey, dog owners are financially liable for injuries when their dogs bite someone.
 Brach Eichler Injury Lawyers can help victims file an insurance claim to recover the costs of their medical treatment and other injury-related expenses.
-We have decades of experience working with injury victims in New Brunswick and will work tirelessly to secure a favorable resolution in your dog bite case.
+With law offices throughout New Jersey, we have decades of experience working with New Brunswick injury victims and will work tirelessly to secure a favorable resolution in your dog bite case.

 Contact us today or call (973) 364-8300 to speak to a personal injury attorney in New Brunswick.